Richypiants/ing-sw-2024-piantoni-rossi-pinto-sacramone/README.md

 .jar files.
-Please note that you will still need to download the correct version of the JRE to run this program (which is written with JDK 21, and thus needs a JRE of XXXXXX or higher to be run);
+Please note that you will still need to download the correct version of the JRE to run this program (which is written with JDK 21, and thus needs a JRE of 65.0 or higher to be run);

 * [*Codex Naturalis Client*](deliverables/CodexNaturalisClient.jar)
 * [*Codex Naturalis Server*](deliverables/CodexNaturalisServer.jar) --> *needed only in the machine which is going to